 Polish-Canadian-American mezzo-soprano Katarzyna Sadej was born in Wrocław, Poland.
 Her international, eclectic singing career spans concert, opera, film, chamber music, oratorio, recital and voice-over performance.
 Her voice has also captivated the attention of living composers and she has performed many world premieres.
-As a soloist, she has performed at many prestigious venues, including the National Arts Center Ottawa, L.A.
-Opera, Walt Disney Concert Hall, Carnegie Hall, Jacaranda Music in L.A., the National Theater in Taipei, the Nuits Blanches Festival in Toronto, San Diego Opera, the Cartagena International Music Festival, Chicago Philharmonic, the Music and Beyond Festival, the Ravinia Festival as a Steans Fellow, Dream Orchestra Los Angeles, the 2012 London Olympics, the Ojai International Music Festival, Le Salon de Musiques Concert Series in Los Angeles, the Montenegrin National Theater, the Lviv (Ukraine) and Banatul (Romania) Philharmonics, the Music Biennale Zagreb, the Bard Summerscape Music Festival, the Sembrich Opera Museum at Lake George, the Palm Springs Opera Guild, the Berkshire Bach Society, the Los Angeles Modjeska Club, Opera Lyra Ottawa, and Harvard University, among others.
+As a soloist, she has performed at numerous prestigious venues, including the National Arts Center Ottawa, L.A.
+Opera, Walt Disney Concert Hall, Carnegie Hall, Jacaranda Music in L.A., the National Theater in Taipei, the Nuits Blanches Festival in Toronto, San Diego Opera, the Cartagena International Music Festival, the Chicago Philharmonic, the Music and Beyond Festival, the Ravinia Festival as a Steans Fellow, Dream Orchestra Los Angeles, the 2012 London Olympics, the Ojai International Music Festival, Le Salon de Musiques Concert Series in Los Angeles, the Montenegrin National Theater, the Lviv (Ukraine) and Banatul (Romania) Philharmonics, the Music Biennale Zagreb, the Bard Summerscape Music Festival, the Sembrich Opera Museum at Lake George, the Palm Springs Opera Guild, the Berkshire Bach Society, the Los Angeles Modjeska Club, Opera Lyra Ottawa, and Harvard University, among others.

 Katarzyna spent the COVID pandemic developing her Earth Singing Project, which entails her singing live in natural wild locations, celebrating the beauty of our fragile planet, and experimenting with the natural acoustics of these environments.
 The resulting Earth Singing music videos, featuring her own videography, and with pre-recorded piano by Canadian pianist Nadia Boucher, can be seen via her YouTube channel.

 Katarzyna has sung many world premieres and has had over a dozen new works composed for her.
 To read more about Katarzyna’s new music career highlights, click here.